Klovach/RecipeHelperApp/README.md

 ### Prerequisites

 1. **Install .NET Core SDK**: Ensure that you have [.NET Core SDK 8.0](https://dotnet.microsoft.com/download) installed on your machine.
 You can verify the installation by running `dotnet --version` in your terminal or command prompt.
 It is advised that you use Visual Studio 2022 when working with MealMaven and other ASP.NET Core applications.
+It is highly recommended to utilize Visual Studio 2022 to open and launch this project.

 2. **Clone the Repository**: Clone the project repository from GitHub to your local machine using the following command.
 Bear in mind that MealMaven will be changing its repository name from RecipeHelperApp to MealMaven.
 You may follow this repository to see this change.
 For now, to clone the repository, use the current repository name:
    ```bash